alovajs/alovajs.github.io/versioned_docs/version-2.x/tutorial/05-strategy/11-useSerialWatcher.md

 ## Features

-- ✨ A more concise and easy-to-use serial method;
+- A more concise and easy-to-use serial method;
-- ✨Unified request status and callback function;
+- Unified request status and callback function;
-- ✨Status update triggers serial execution of multiple requests;
+- Status update triggers serial execution of multiple requests;

 ## Example